OCT-FPGA/Vitis-Tutorials-U280/FINN/tfc_end2end_example.md

 Please take a look at [this guide](https://github.com/OCT-FPGA/Vitis-Tutorials-U280/blob/master/FINN/issues-and-fixes.md) for issues and fixes.

 ## 1. Prerequisites
 - An MOC instance should be created by following [this tutorial](https://github.com/OCT-FPGA/oct-tutorials/blob/main/mocsetup/instancesetup.md).
 You should select the boot image ```vitis20201a-xdma``` when creating the instance.
-Note that you will also need a GUI to run through the complete example because there is a jupyter notebook that needs to be run.
+Note that you will also need a GUI to run through the complete example because there is a jupyter notebook that needs to be run as you move forward.
 Instructions on how to get GUI access using VNC and SSH can be found [here](https://github.com/OCT-FPGA/oct-tutorials/blob/main/vncsshsetup/README.md).

 - A Cloudlab experiment should be created.
-This is required for targeting on the U280.
+This is required for targeting on the U280 in Cloudlab.
 Instructions are given [here](https://github.com/OCT-FPGA/oct-tutorials/tree/main/cloudlab-setup).
 Note that you don't need to set up the experiment until you reached section 4 of the notebook; PYNQ deployment.
 The Cloudlab experiment is needed only for the targeting workflow.
-The workflow has been tested on XRT versions 2020.1 and 2020.1.1.
+This workflow has been tested and verified to work on Xilinx RunTime (XRT) versions 2020.1 and 2020.1.1.
 Other versions may also work, but not tested.
-So, you may select a profile such as ```pc151-fpga-xrt-2020.1```, ```pc151-fpga-xrt-2020.1.1```, ```pc153-fpga-xrt-2020.1```, ```pc153-fpga-xrt-2020.1.1``` when creating the experiment.
+So, you may select a Cloudlab profile such as ```pc151-fpga-xrt-2020.1```, ```pc151-fpga-xrt-2020.1.1```, ```pc153-fpga-xrt-2020.1```, ```pc153-fpga-xrt-2020.1.1``` when creating the experiment.

 ## 2. Development platform (MOC)